Buying golf drivers can be a PITA, especially if you don't know what you want or need. With this "ultimate guide", you're going to learn:

 It was like a whole different world opened up.
 I could hit shot after shot, even when it was 4 degrees outside.
 I could ingrain- and maintain- that feeling of solid impact.
 My whole swing changed for the better.

-Every drill I give you at GLG are tips I’ve personally used, many either at the indoor range or on one of their simulators.
+Every drill I give you at GLG are tips I’ve personally used with success.

 I can’t tell you how much they’ve helped me, and I really hope they help you, as well.